 Over the years, we’ve come across lots of comments about sun visors complaining that they leave a bright stripe at the bottom because they don’t drop down low enough.

 So, if that’s one of your bug bears, then the Skwal 2 might be the first helmet that sorts things out for you.

 If you’ve not tried a helmet with a sun visor, we recommend them as they’re mighty convenient.

 The sun visor on the Shark Skwal 2 offers UV 380 protection.
 That’s the current European standard level and should cut out all potentially damaging UV rays.

 Having said that, your standard clear polycarbonate visor will cut out anywhere between 90-99% of UV light.
-But the addition of a sun visor should cut out the rest and, of course, make it easier to ride in bright sunhlight!
+So the addition of a sun visor should cut out the rest and, of course, make it easier to ride in bright sunlight!